fbpx ...

 2. Your Contributions and Employer Matching: You have the power to allocate a portion of your earnings to your 401(k) plan.
 Plus, some employers match a certain percentage of your contributions, amplifying your overall savings.
 Similar to a 401(a) though, your employer match may take several years to vest, so if you leave prior to that vesting date, you may not receive the full benefit of your employer match.

 3. Investment Choices: A 401(k) plan typically offers various investment options to suit your preferences or time horizon to retirement.
-Often those choices are more limited than what you might have in an IRA or brokerage account, so it’s important to review what’s available to make sure it matches your time horizon, risk tolerance, and that you’re not paying too much in investment fees.
+Often those choices are more limited than what you might have in an IRA or brokerage account, so it’s important to review what’s available to make sure it matches your time horizon, risk tolerance, and that you’re not paying too much in investment fees or expense ratios.

 4. Catch-Up Contributions: As you approach age 50, remember that the 401(k) plan allows for catch-up contributions, allowing you to make even larger contributions to your plan and giving you the chance to boost your savings during your final working years.